-In 2022, this programme has been financed through Chapter 11 of the ICCAT budget (€404,500.00), a voluntary contribution from Chinese Taipei (€4,000.00), financing by the European Union through a contract signed which will cover 80% of the costs estimated to be €701,385.00 and from the United States which will cover the costs related to billfish and tagging activities in the North-West Atlantic following the close of the AOTTP through the special Data Fund.
+In 2023, this programme has been financed through Chapter 11 of the ICCAT budget (\notin 416,635.00), a voluntary contribution from Chinese Taipei (\notin 5,000.00), financing by the European Union through a contract signed which will cover 80% of the costs estimated to be \notin 810,525.00 and through the United States which will cover the costs related to billfish through the special Data Fund.
 In addition, the activities of the Atlantic-wide Research Programme for Bluefin Tuna (GBYP) are wholly financed by voluntary contributions, the European Union covering 80%.
-The GBYP has a budget of €1,500,000.00.
+The GBYP has a budget of \notin 1,250,000.00.

-For 2023, the Secretariat has been working closely with some CPCs that usually make voluntary contributions to secure the additional funds to finance the activities covered by the Strategic Research Programme ($\le 981,500.00$), as well as the activities of the Atlantic-wide Research Programme for Bluefin Tuna ($\le 1,250,000.00$).
-These funds mean that it is not necessary to use the Working Capital Fund in 2023 for this purpose.
+For 2024, the Secretariat will use the balance of the Strategic Research Fund to cover the activities requested by the SCRS, as well as the activities of the Atlantic-wide Research Programme for Bluefin Tuna.
+These funds mean that it is not necessary to use the Working Capital Fund in 2024 for this purpose.
 Given that the Commission budget does not yet cover all the costs and activities required by the SCRS, the Commission is encouraged to strengthen Chapter 11 in the upcoming budgets so as to regularise all SCRS activities within the budget.

 - Chapter 13.a and 13.c.
 Trave by ICCAT and SCRS Chairs and Travel b ICCAT Officers (developing ICCAT Parties).
-It will be necessary to increase these subchapters due to the increase in SCRS meetings.
+It will be necessary to increase these subchapters due to the increase in SCRS meetings, as well as the rise in travel costs.

-a) Use of the Working Capital Fund
+Use of the Working Capital Fund

-For 2023 it will be necessary to continue to use the Working Capital Fund for holding intersessional meetings both in-person and online.
-In 2022, 15 intersessional meetings were held online, which have required financing for simultaneous interpreting, and one in-person meeting was held outside of the Secretariat which has required room and equipment hire, as well as travel by staff.
-80% of the costs of twelve of these meetings has been financed by the European Union.
-For 2023, the European Union will contribute to the financing of some intersessional meetings, but it will be necessary to complete and establish the financing of the intersessional meetings once the 2023 schedule has been approved.
+For 2024 it will be necessary to continue to use the Working Capital Fund for holding intersessional meetings both in-person and online.
+In 2023, 12 intersessional meetings were held, which have required financing for simultaneous interpreting, and four hybrid meetings were held outside of the Secretariat which has required room and equipment hire, as well as travel by staff.
+Three of these meetings have been co-financed by the European Union.
+For 2024, the European Union will contribute to the financing of some intersessional meetings, but it will be necessary to complete and establish the financing of the intersessional meetings once the 2024 schedule has been approved.